fietec/strlib.h/README.md

 Dynamic memory allocation is done via a custom `Allocator` function, which is passed by the user.
 Therefore, custom memory management systems, such as arenas are supported.
 The use of dynamic allocation is documented by the presence of `StrAlloc` in a function's declaration.
+Functions that modify the content of a given `str` are labeled with `StrMod`.

 ## Features